Call for Applications to the MLA Research Training Institute (RTI)

 - Letter of support from director, dean, or administrator indicating support for participation in the yearlong institute.

-- Applicants will be asked to describe the research topic that they would like to develop while in the RTI program. (no more than 100 words)
+- Applicants will be asked to describe the research topic that they would like to develop while in the RTI program, including one potential research question they would like to explore in relation to the topic.
+Note that research topics and questions may evolve and change during the Institute. (no more than 300 words)

 As you prepare and revise your answers, please perform a self-assessment or ask a colleague or mentor to consider the following: